MarcusHoltz/vpn-over-port-53/1_easy-wg-quick/README.md

 ## easy-wg-quick

 The best choice when you just want a quick plain-text config — [easy-wg-quick](https://github.com/burghardt/easy-wg-quick).

-It has no daemon, no UI, no database - just some text files.
+- No daemon, no UI, no database - just some text files.

-- Config is flat files you can read, diff, and commit

-- Adding a new user takes seconds

 - Works on any Linux host with `wireguard-tools`